ivoba/generator-silverstripe-theme/README.md

 and there you can run *grunt* or *bower* for this theme.

-In that way you can run multiple themes under yeoman.
+By calling Grunt from within the theme folder you can run multiple themes under yeoman.

+###Tasks

+The default grunt task is ```watch``` which will run ```compass watch```.

+### Disclaimer

+I dont use Javascript minify tasks here.
+I rely on the provided Silverstripe Minifier mechanims.
-You best define your javascript in your PageController, using the Requirements.
+So you best define your javascript in your PageController, using the Requirements.
 So you can benefit from SilverStripe Requirements mechanism, especially when using modules.

     public function init()